Aidmac88992/Aidmac88992/README.md

 ### Hi there 👋

 My Name is Aidan McNamara,

-I'm a Computer Science Student at Adelphi University with my track bring in Software Enginnering

-I'm trying to learn:  Web development (HTML, CSS, JavaScript)

-I know Java, Python, C and C++

-A ⚡ Fun fact about me is that I really like Epcot

 I'm not quite sure of what to specialize in but I am interested in Web, Mobile and Application devlopment